 “Listen, I’ve sat in on one of your meetings and I was very unimpressed.
 There’s swearing!
 People slop their coffee and don’t clean it up.
 They speak out of turn.
 Now you – you sound like an intelligent, well-educated woman.
 How can you sit with these people week after week and listen to the same drivel over and over?”

 A little taken aback, I explained: “Some of those people have only one day sober.
 They slop coffee cause they’re shaking so bad.
 Or a few might be close to killing themselves, so slopping coffee’s just not that big a deal.
 We mop up afterwards.
 We clean everything.”
 I decided to risk quoting one of the meeting’s old-timers: “In AA, we don’t shoot our wounded.”

 The priest scoffed.
 “Wounded?
 I don’t see anything wounded about ‘em.
-They’re just lazy and selfish and immature!”
+They’re just lazy and immature!”

 This was too much.
 Part of me wanted to fire back, “Jesus fucking Christ, man!
 Who’d want to listen you driveling on Sunday after Sunday?
 I’ll take drunks over your hypocritical ass any day!”
 Instead I thanked him respectfully for the many years of allowing us to meet in his church and agreed to be out by the end of next month.

 Richard Rohr, a Franciscan Jesuit, offers a fascinating critique of Christianity.
 He points out that admitting our brokenness is crucial to letting god in – through our wounds, the cracks in our shell.
 Jesus healed the sick and banded with outcasts, not the well-to-do.
 Only when defeat forces us to admit powerlessness is the ego is quelled enough to shut up and let us receive.